Jingle1999/Industrial_AI/papers/papers.md

 ## Purpose

-This section collects **foundational and forward-looking research papers** relevant to Industrial AI.
+This section collects links **foundational and forward-looking research papers** relevant to Industrial AI.

 The goal is **not volume**, but **conceptual leverage**: papers that change how we think about intelligence, autonomy, orchestration, and learning in physical, industrial systems.